Track and Field Competition

 Track and Field competition takes place during the warmer months, usually starting in September each year and finishing in February/March.

-Competition is held on Wednesday evenings from 6pm at Shoalhaven High School.
+Competition is held on Wednesday evenings from 5.30pm at Shoalhaven High School Athletics Track, located on Park Road, Nowra.

 Our competition operates under a graded point-score system.